 It appears some lie for no reason at all, while many lie with great reasoning, some lie for a cause, and many build a cause to lie.
 It is not always about the flip side of the truth.
 Sometimes, a lie stands on its own two feet.
 Upon deep examination, you will find that lying is a complex act, a complicated aspect of one’s personality, it is more than a habit, almost a natural human trait.

 Here are the three primary causes of telling lies, they are not mutually exclusive:

 1. To hide information

-If you hide the information, if no one gets to know you crossed the line, if you are perceived to be within the bounds, treading only the thoroughfare, you continue to be a functional artefact of the social apparatus.
-It leads to a temporary sense of peace, a sense of match, of fitting in the society.
+If you hide information, and if no one gets to know you crossed the line, if you are perceived to be within the bounds, treading only the thoroughfare, you continue to be a functional artifact of the social apparatus.
+It leads to a temporary sense of peace, a sense of matching, of fitting in with society.

 You just bought yourself time, you did not have to put up with the arguments that might have taken place had you shared the truth.
 You did not have to hurt the sentiments or trust of the other person by covering up your truth.
 This is the foremost cause of lying.

 People lie because they want to avoid confrontation and conflict.